Use these 32 simple tips to get any house show ready without major renovations so it sells fast!

 I took all of the stuff off of our kitchen and bathroom counters and removed almost everything from the tops of dressers, nightstands, and desks to make spaces look uncluttered and as large as possible.

-Because there were some things that we used on a regular basis (like our toaster and cooking utensils) that would need to be put away for every showing, I created designated spots for them so they could be stored away easily without making a big mess.
-This also…
+Because there were some things that we used on a regular basis that would need to be put away for every showing (like our toaster and cooking utensils), I created designated spots for them so they could be stored away easily without making a big mess.

-22. Kept all cabinets, drawers, and closets neat and tidy
+22. Keep all cabinets, drawers, and closets neat and tidy.

-23. Kept beds as easy to make as possible
+23. Keep beds as easy to make as possible.

 We tried to be super diligent with the dishes so that the sink and dishwasher would both be empty for showings.